 Preserving cultural treasures

-The naturally elastic binding properties of GELITA® special gelatins make them the ingredient of choice for many professional restorers when treating valuable or artistic stucco work.
+The naturally elastic binding properties of GELITA® RESTORATION gelatins make them the ingredient of choice for many professional restorers when treating valuable or artistic stucco work.
 For fine trowel work, warm gelatin is applied to the surface of the render with a fine brush.
 Combined with various sanding sessions, sculptural work can be returned to its previous perfection.

 Gelatin has been used as a "natural adhesive" to restore damaged pages or re-glue them.
 In addition, it can be used to fix the colors and content of historical texts.
 Even the famous sheet music from Dresden that was severely damaged by the catastrophic floods of 2002 were fully restored with the help of gelatin.
 Also in the restoration of photographs, glass plate negatives, for gluing furniture and music instruments, gelatin is frequently used and perfectly suited.